🔄

 • pain can arise

-With wireless breast pumps, this happens more often because you have less visibility of the placement.
-So always take a moment to check if everything is in place; you can also seek advice from a lactation consultant who can guide you for a good start.
+This happens more often with wireless breast pumps because you have less visibility of the placement.
+So always take a moment to check if everything is correct; you can also seek advice from a lactation consultant who can help you get a good start.

 4. Damaged or worn parts